FlowFuse/flowfuse/docs/install/dns-setup.md

 ### Pi Hole

 Pi Hole is a package that bundles dnsmasq as an image to run on a Raspberry Pi (or in Docker container e.g. on your NAS).
-It's main use is to block advertisements embedded in web pages.
-But since in it's normal configuration it is already handling all the local DNS traffic, making us work with FlowForge is possible and means you do not need to change any settings on your development/test machine.
+Its main use is to block advertisements embedded in web pages.
+But since in its normal configuration it is already handling all the local DNS traffic, making us work with FlowForge is possible and means you do not need to change any settings on your development/test machine.

 Create the following file in `/etc/dnsmasq.d` called `02-flowforge.conf`